Mount Hachimen: Hachimenzan Peace Park

-On May 7, 1945, a USAAF B-29 bomber aircraft, which was taking part in a raid on an Imperial Japanese airbase in Usa, Ōita was rammed by a Kawasaki Ki-45 Toryu.
+On May 7, 1945, a USAAF B-29 bomber aircraft, nicknamed "Empire Express", which was taking part in a raid on an Imperial Japanese airbase in Usa, Ōita was rammed by a Kawasaki Ki-45 Toryu.
 The B-29 crashed into Mount Hachimen, killing eight of the eleven-person crew.
 The Japanese Toryu also crashed, killing the pilot.
 The three surviving airmen of the B-29, who had parachuted out, were captured and sent to the Western District Army headquarters in Fukuoka.
 They are believed to have been executed on June 20, 1945.